sudzythegoat/AI-Bot/README.md

 ## Commands
 -gpt
-Provides an AI generated answer
+Provides an AI generated answer\n
 ex: -gpt Hi there!
 returns Hello!
 How can I help you?